PacurariuIM/free-genai-bootcamp-2025/sentence_constructor/perplexity/prompt.md

 - I'm giving the book back. -> [SUbject] [Verb] [Direct Object] [Verb Prefix]

 ## Clues and considerations
-- Do not use any German words in the clues
+- Avoid using German words in clues
-- Provide only one or two short, concise clues
+- Offer max 1-2 clues
+- Don't repeat yourself with the clues
+- Be short and concise